-Proposals Extending an Existing Special Tax Should a proposal require individual notice due to the extension of an existing special tax, th proponent will be required to submit a deposit for the direct costs such as: (1) the County Assessed to compile the mailing list, (2) outside printing to produce the printed notices, (3) and County Ma for shipping and handling.
-Please contact the LAFCO office for the estimated deposit cost. r Environmental Review (\$250 non-refundable, \$750 deposit) \$1,000
+Proposals Extending an Existing Special Tax

+Should a proposal require individual notice due to the extension of an existing special tax, the proponent will be required to submit a deposit for the direct costs such as: (1) the County Assessor to compile the mailing list, (2) outside printing to produce the printed notices, (3) and County Mail for shipping and handling.
+Please contact the LAFCO office for the estimated deposit cost.

+Environmental Review (\$250 non-refundable, \$750 deposit)